Just to show it's not a real face...

 - In Dominique Jean's La Fiancée du Vent, the heroine, who can exist in 3 places at the same time, uses a latex mask to pass for a friend and pretend to betray herself, so as to work as a double agent with her enemies.

-- Subverted in H. P. Lovecraft's Whisperer In Darkness, in which the mask and hands used for Latex Perfection by a disguised alien aren't latex at all, but the actual face and hands of the abductee it's imitating.
+- Subverted in HP Lovecraft's "The Whisperer in Darkness", in which the mask and hands used for Latex Perfection by a disguised alien aren't latex at all, but the actual face and hands of the abductee it's imitating.

 Live Action Television